Levonorgestrel Implant use while Breastfeeding

 Ten women received Norplant-2 beginning at 4 weeks postpartum.
 Mothers collected 4-hour urine samples daily from weeks 4 to 11 postpartum from their infants.
 Urine samples were analyzed for follicle-stimulating hormone, luteinizing hormone and testosterone.
 No difference was found in these levels when compared to those of infants whose mothers were taking either no contraception or an oral progestin-only contraceptive containing 30 mcg of levonorgestrel.

 Multicenter, nonrandomized studies followed infants whose mothers received levonorgestrel contraception during breastfeeding, either as oral tablets of 37.5 mcg daily (n = 246) or as Norplant (n = 453).
 No adverse effects on infant growth through the first year were found in comparison to standard measurements.[18,19] In a continuation study, infants from these studies who were exposed to levonorgestrel via Norplant (total n = 220) were followed up to 6 years of age.
 Infants were fully breastfed for an average of 7.8 months and were breastfed at least once daily for an average of 16.5 months.
-No differences in growth, diseases, surgery or hospitalizations were found from years 2 though 6 between infants whose mothers used levonorgestrel implants or Copper T IUD.
+No differences in growth, diseases, surgery or hospitalizations were found from years 2 through 6 between infants whose mothers used levonorgestrel implants or Copper T IUD.
 An increase in skin conditions occurred in the levonorgestrel group and an increase in urogenital conditions occurred in the Copper T group.

 Effects on Lactation and Breastmilk